 Justice and righteousness matter.
 Love matters.
 What you wear is a moral issue, but let's keep it in perspective.

-The four main articles, as described above, are:
+The six main articles, as described above, are:

 The other pages on this site that link in with this theme are: